Using the Starter Scaffold

 Extending the scaffold

 The scaffold is the canonical pipeline.
 Use it as it stands.
-Replacing one of the six canonical handlers with a custom implementation is, almost always, the wrong move: the handler is the contract Beach asks every application to keep, and an application that swaps it out has chosen to discard the architecture.
+Replacing one of the four canonical handlers with a custom implementation is, almost always, the wrong move: the handler is the contract Beach asks every application to keep, and an application that swaps it out has chosen to discard the architecture.
 At that point there is little reason to be using Beach at all.

 The instinct to replace a canonical handler is, more often than not, a misdiagnosis.
 Ask first whether what is wanted is an edge component the pipeline does not yet have — a Channel Formatter at the outbound edge, a Composer specialist that writes channel-shaped prose around the orchestrator's structured output, a fresh inbound adapter for a new transport.
 Those are additions; the pipeline keeps its shape.